This is a complete guide to Lunges vs Squats.

-As with any other intense workout, you must prepare the musculature and the joints for intense work.
+As with any other intense workout, you must prepare the musculature and the joints for intense work ahead.

-Let’s have a look at the actionable steps you can take to complete an effective and non-dangerous sprint workout.
+Let’s have a look at the actionable steps you can take to complete an effective (yet safe) sprint workout.

-Before you transition into becoming flash himself, do 5-10 minutes of light jogging to get the heart rate going and further warm up the leg muscles.
+Before you transition into becoming flash himself, do 5-10 minutes of light jogging/skipping to get the heart rate going and further warm up the leg muscles.